 Rab now has two jackets on this list, with its second entry being an extremely different option than the first.
 This is not a performance jacket.
 This is not a jacket for staying warm while also staying loose.
 This is a jacket for those of us who think that the worst parts of the day are the walk from our house to our car, our car to work, work to our car, and our car to home.

-It has a ridiculous price to come along with the rest of that ridiculousness ($375), but there’s not much that can beat it up, so it should provide plenty of longevity.
+It has a ridiculous price to come along with the rest of that ridiculousness (price tag about $375), but there’s not much that can beat it up, so it should provide plenty of longevity.
 If you take care of your Neutrino Pro, it will take care of you.

 #6: Montane Featherlite Down Jacket (Best for Ethical Buyers)